The ChondroFiller Injection for Knee Relief

 Frequently Asked Questions

 • It is a non-surgical collagen injection that may add a protective, cushioning layer over worn joint surfaces to help reduce grinding.
-It is not a cure.
+It is not a cure, and results vary between individuals.

-• People with osteoarthritis or localised knee joint wear who want a non-surgical option, with realistic expectations.
+• People with osteoarthritis or localised knee joint wear who want a non-surgical option and have realistic expectations.
+A clinical assessment is needed to confirm suitability — not everyone with knee pain will be appropriate for this injection.

 Where to go from here